 This section provides answers to questions that you might have as regards due diligence.

-Can I Back Out of a Sales Deal After Due Diligence Period?
+Can I Back Out of a Commercial Real Estate Deal After Due Diligence Period?

 Yes, you can decide that you no longer want to purchase a commercial real estate property, even after the agreed-upon due diligence period is over.
-However, you would be doing this at the risk of losing your earnest money, except if you have proof that the seller hid important property problems, such as a property title issue.
+However, you would be doing this at the risk of losing your earnest money deposit, except if you have proof that the seller hid important property problems, such as a property title issue or title defects.

 What Is a Due Diligence Fee?

-All real estate transactions differ based on type, location, market trends, pricing, and many more, and should therefore have their distinctive due diligence.
+All real estate transaction differ based on type, location, market trends, pricing, and many more, and should therefore have their distinctive legal due diligence.
 The length of time this period takes should be largely dependent on the buyer’s unique requirements and should not be tailored to fit any other standards.